Master Tape? Yeah, Right

 If you’re honest you’ll say “I Don’t Know…” because, and here I want you to trust me on this, you don’t know.
 I don’t know either.
 Nobody does.

 Records are mysterious.
 Their mysteries are many and deep.
 If you don’t know that you clearly haven’t spent much time with them, or don’t have a very revealing stereo, or don’t listen critically, or something else, god knows what.
 They’re mysterious; that’s just a fact.

-There is no shortage of records that say “Made From the Original Master Tapes” that simply aren’t.
+There is no shortage of records that say “Made From the Original Master Tapes” that simply are no such thing.
 I know this dirty little secret for a fact.
 I would never say which ones those are for one simple reason: it would make it seem as though others must be, when in fact we have no evidence that any of them are.

 We want them to be — I’m all for it — but how can we know if they are or not?
 Face it: we can’t.

 We must make do — heaven forbid — with actually opening up our own ears and engaging whichever Heavy Vinyl Reissue we may find plopped on our turntable.
 Judging the sound, no doubt imperfectly, as best we can.